What do Elon Musk, Ben Carson, Barack Obama, and Tim Ferriss have in common?

 - Theacrine.
 Found in a plant related to the cacao tree and Chinese tea, Theacrine supports healthy cognitive function, motivation, and energy.

 - Lion’s Mane.
-Mushrooms found in the United States and Canada, Lion’s Mane have been shown to boost cognitive function by improving both episodic and visual memory, as well as enhance mood, lower stress, and promote sleep.
+Mushrooms found in the United States and Canada, Lion’s Mane, have been shown to boost cognitive function by improving episodic and visual memory, enhancing mood, lowering stress, and promoting sleep.

-Thesis gives you peace of mind as to the quality of supplements you are taking, as Thesis nootropics are the safest nootropics available on the market.
+Thesis gives you peace of mind about the quality of supplements you are taking, since Thesis nootropics are the safest nootropics available on the market.